RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 ```

 {: .box-success}
-Verification: Use nmap with the service detection flag (`-sV`) to scan open HTTP/HTTPS ports (usually 80/443) and verify that the banner grab shows "Apache" instead of "Apache x.x.x".
+✅ **Verification**: Use nmap with the service detection flag (`-sV`) to scan open HTTP/HTTPS ports (usually 80/443) and verify that the banner grab shows "Apache" instead of "Apache x.x.x".
 </details>

 ### Remove Unnecessary Files/Directories